25 Ways of Managing Remote Teams

 Providing Support And Resources For Remote Teams

-13. Monitor Performance and Provide Recognition
+17. Monitor Performance and Provide Recognition

 Monitoring performance involves assessing employee output and providing recognition for achievements and contributions.
 Regular performance assessments and recognition help to motivate employees and reinforce positive behaviors.
 Recognizing contributions fosters a culture of appreciation, which is vital for morale and engagement.
 An instance is a manager implementing a monthly awards program to celebrate individual and team accomplishments.
 Recognized employees are more likely to be motivated to do their best work.

-According to research titled “Research: A Little Recognition Can Provide a Big Morale Boost” published in the Harvard Business Review, found that employees who received short, hand-signed thank you notes reported feeling significantly more valued by their organization.
+According to research titled “Research: A Little Recognition Can Provide a Big Morale Boost,” published in the Harvard Business Review, found that employees who received short, hand-signed thank you notes reported feeling significantly more valued by their organization.
 This simple act of recognition leads to a noticeable boost in employee morale and motivation.
 Challenges include biases in recognition or overlooking quiet contributions.
 Conversely, neglecting recognition leads to feelings of undervaluation and disengagement.
 To enhance recognition, it’s beneficial to include remote workers in virtual team building.

-14. Include Remote Workers in Virtual Team Building
+18. Include Remote Workers in Virtual Team Building

 Including remote workers in virtual team-building activities means promoting relationships and strengthening team dynamics even with remote workers.
 Team-building activities help break down barriers and create a sense of belonging among remote employees.
 Inclusion in team building enhances morale and reinforces connections, which are critical for remote teams.
 An instance is a company organizing virtual game nights or workshops that engage all team members, regardless of location.

 Teams that participate in team-building activities report an increase in collaboration and a decrease in conflicts.
-Research titled “Analyzing the impact of team-building interventions on team cohesion in sports teams: a meta-analysis study” published in Frontiers in Psychology analyzed the impact of team-building interventions on team cohesion in sports teams.
+Research titled “Analyzing the impact of team-building interventions on team cohesion in sports teams: a meta-analysis study,” published in Frontiers in Psychology, analyzed the impact of team-building interventions on team cohesion in sports teams.

 The study found that team-building activities significantly improved team cohesion, particularly in enhancing individual attraction to the group task.
 Challenges include scheduling conflicts or virtual fatigue.
 In contrast, exclusion from team building leads to feelings of isolation and disengagement.
 To complement team building, organizations should also create opportunities for face-to-face interaction.

-15. Create Opportunities for Face-to-Face Interaction
+19. Create Opportunities for Face-to-Face Interaction

 Creating opportunities for face-to-face means creating means for interactions, whether virtually or in-person, fosters deeper connections among team members.
 Personal interactions enhance communication and trust, which are essential for collaboration.
-Face-to-face interactions significantly strengthens relationships and foster a sense of community within remote teams.
+Face-to-face interactions significantly strengthen relationships and foster a sense of community within remote teams.

 An example is a company organizing quarterly retreats or in-person meetings to facilitate team bonding.
 Teams that engage in face-to-face interactions experience an increase in collaborative efforts and morale.
-A study by Stanford (2023) study noted that fully remote employees are about 10% less productive than those working on company premises.
+A study by Stanford (2023) noted that fully remote employees are about 10% less productive than those working on company premises.
 Challenges include logistical issues and costs.
 Conversely, a lack of personal interaction leads to fragmentation and isolation.
 To maintain these connections, leaders should seek feedback and ideas from the team.

 Create Opportunities For Face To Face Interaction

-16. Seek Feedback and Ideas from the Team
+20. Seek Feedback and Ideas from the Team

-Seeking feedback and ideas from the team means actively seeking feedback and ideas from team members which empowers them and fosters a culture of inclusivity and innovation.
+Seeking feedback and ideas from the team means actively seeking feedback and ideas from team members, which empowers them and fosters a culture of inclusivity and innovation.
 Seeking feedback and ideas from the team encourages open dialogue and helps leaders understand team dynamics and individual challenges.
 Empowering employees to share their thoughts enhances ownership and accountability, driving better performance.

 An example is a manager using anonymous surveys or suggestion boxes to gather team input on processes and initiatives.
 Teams that actively seek input show an increase in engagement and morale, as employees feel valued.
 A study published in the Journal of Applied Psychology found that employees who receive frequent, constructive feedback tend to perform 12.5% better.
 Challenges include resistance to feedback or fear of negative consequences.
 Conversely, a lack of feedback results in stagnation and disengagement.
 Addressing feedback leads to the necessity of acknowledging and addressing new stressors.

-17. Acknowledge and Address New Stressors
+21. Acknowledge and Address New Stressors

 An example is a manager initiating wellness checks to discuss any emerging challenges that employees are facing.
 Addressing stressors leads to an increase in productivity, as employees feel supported and understood.
-Research titled “A blueprint for workplace mental health programs” published by Deloitte Insights in 2019, discusses the positive return on investment (ROI) for companies that implement comprehensive mental health programs, highlighting benefits such as reduced turnover and increased employee engagement.
-Challenges includes recognizing less obvious stressors or balancing workloads.
+Research titled “A blueprint for workplace mental health programs,” published by Deloitte Insights in 2019, discusses the positive return on investment (ROI) for companies that implement comprehensive mental health programs, highlighting benefits such as reduced turnover and increased employee engagement.
+Challenges include recognizing less obvious stressors or balancing workloads.
 Conversely, ignoring stress leads to high turnover rates and reduced morale.
 To further enhance productivity, it’s important to make meetings accessible and effective.

-18. Make Meetings Accessible and Effective
+22. Make Meetings Accessible and Effective

-Ensuring that meetings are accessible means making sure that all participants, regardless of their abilities or backgrounds, fully engages and contribute to the meeting.
+Ensuring that meetings are accessible means making sure that all participants, regardless of their abilities or backgrounds, fully engage and contribute to the meeting.
 Clear agendas and inclusive scheduling allow for better time management and engagement during meetings.
 Accessible meetings foster inclusivity and ensure that all voices are heard, enhancing collaboration.

-19. Set Aside Specific Days and Times for Team Interaction
+23. Set Aside Specific Days and Times for Team Interaction

 Designating specific days and times for team interactions ensures that employees have dedicated opportunities to connect.
 Regular interactions create routine and predictability, which reduces feelings of isolation among team members.
 Structured interaction times help teams to maintain communication and build relationships over time.
 An example is a company implementing “Team Tuesdays,” where all team members are expected to engage in collaborative activities.

 Designating specific days and times for team interactions leads to an increase in team cohesion and collaboration.
 Research from PLOS ONE Journal, titled “The impact of engaging leadership on employee engagement and team effectiveness,” indicates that engaging leadership, which often involves consistent interaction, increases job and personal resources, leading to higher work engagement.
-Challenges include employee scheduling conflicts or lack of participation.
-Conversely, sporadic interactions leads to disconnection and misalignment.
+Challenges include employee scheduling conflicts or a lack of participation.
+Conversely, sporadic interactions lead to disconnection and misalignment.
 Lastly, to strengthen team bonds, organizations should send thoughtful gifts or snail mail.

-20. Send Thoughtful Gifts or Snail Mail
+24. Send Thoughtful Gifts or Snail Mail

 Sending thoughtful gifts or snail mail means taking the time to send team members a physical item or handwritten letter that shows you care.
 Sending thoughtful gifts or snail mail fosters goodwill and reinforces team morale, creating a positive work culture.
 Personal gestures of appreciation significantly enhance employee loyalty and engagement.
-A manager sending personalized thank-you notes or care packages to recognize employee achievements.
+A manager sends personalized thank-you notes or care packages to recognize employee achievements.

 Teams that feel appreciated report an increase in engagement and productivity.
 A study by the Society for Human Resource Management (SHRM) found that 86% of companies with employee recognition programs reported an increase in employee happiness and job satisfaction.
-Challenges includes budget limitations or ensuring the gifts are appropriate.
+Challenges include budget limitations or ensuring the gifts are appropriate.
 Conversely, neglecting recognition leads to disengagement and decreased morale.

 What are the best people management practices to maintain remote team productivity?